r00t-3xp10it/resource_files/README.md

 > Adicionally to the described settings we can also combine diferent configurations at runtime.

-- instruct the resource script to search in WAN for rhosts with service port open and limit the search to 300 rhosts
+- instruct the resource script to search in WAN for rhosts with service port open and limmit the search to 300 rhosts

       msfconsole -q -x 'setg RANDOM_HOSTS true;setg RANDOM 300;resource /root/mysql_brute.rc'